EnterpriseDB/pg_catcheck/README.md

 What versions of PostgreSQL does pg_catcheck support?
 =====================================================

-pg_catcheck supports PostgreSQL 8.4 and higher.
-It also supports EnterpriseDB's Advanced Server product, versions 8.4 and higher.
+pg_catcheck should work when run against a server running PostgreSQL 8.4 or higher.
+It also should also work when run against a server running EnterpriseDB's Advanced Server product, version 8.4 or higher.
+To compile pg_catcheck, you will need to build against a server source tree version 9.0 or higher, because it relies on the function PQconnectdbParams(), which did not exist in 8.4.

 Building on UNIX/Linux
 ======================